ychwu/bdo-marketplace-tools/README.md

 If your IP reputation is low, the official login flow may present a CAPTCHA.
 This project does not handle CAPTCHA challenges.
 To confirm whether that is the issue, try logging in manually on the [BDO website](https://www.naeu.playblackdesert.com/en-US/Main/Index).

+Known marketplace purchase result codes:

+- `resultCode=0`: request accepted.
+This can be an immediate purchase or a successfully placed pre-order; the app checks `resultMsg` before counting it as a purchase.
+- `resultCode=30`: identical order already exists.
+This has been observed with `resultMsg=eErrNoAlreadyReservationDay`.
-If you encounter `unexpected result code 34` when attempting to make a purchase, it usually means the outfit went out of stock before the request completed, or the request would create a duplicate pre-order.
+- `resultCode=34`: item unavailable, already taken, or the request would create a duplicate pre-order.

-`unexpected result code -14` means price mismatch.
-This can happen when Pearl Abyss changes max prices or when an item has not reached its max price yet.
+- `resultCode=-14`: price mismatch.
+This can happen when submitted pricing is stale, the item's max price changed, or the item is not currently valid at the submitted price.
+- `resultCode=2000`: marketplace login session expired.
+The app attempts to refresh/re-authenticate and retries the same item once.

+Unknown purchase codes are reported as `resultCode {code}` in the event log so they can be documented after a new capture.

 ## Contact